vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ### 11.7.3 "This seems like a lot of work.
 Is it worth it?"

-**ROI is proven.** Organizations using Adaptive Granularity Strategy report:
+**ROI is proven.** Organizations using Adaptive Granularity Governance: The Khan Microservice Pattern report:
 - 40-60% reduction in infrastructure costs
 - 70-90% improvement in P99 latency
 - 50-80% reduction in deployment coordination